newchuyalong/libgdx-learning/3D-animations-and-skinning.md

 ## Action animation
 An action animation is a (commonly short) animation that is executed on top of the current the animation.
 In practice, it is the same calling `animate(...)` with the action animation and calling `queue(...)` with the previous animation.

+## Animation speed
+Every animate method (like `setAnimation`, `animate`, `queue` and `action`) allows you to set the speed of that particular animation.
+The speed is defined as "seconds per second".
+So a value of `1` will play the animation at the normal speed.
+A value higher than one will play the animation faster (e.g. a value of `2` will execute the animation at twice the original speed).
+A value lower than one will play the animation slower (e.g. a value of `0.5` will execute the animation at half the original speed).
+The speed can be negative, meaning that the animation will be executed in reverse.

+While you can control the speed of an individual animation, you can also control the overall speed of every animation by changing the delta value of the `update(float delta)` method AnimationController.
+E.g. if you call `controller.update(0.5f * Gdx.graphics.getDeltaTime());`, the overall speed will be half the original speed.
+The delta value can also be negative, meaning all animations are played in reverse.

+## Node transformations
+While an animation is executed, all the affected node's will have the `isAnimated` member set to true.
+This will cause the Node's translation, rotation and scale values not be used.
+So, while animating, you cannot transform the affected nodes yourself.

+# Skinning
+Skinning is used to transform the model according to the transformation of one or more nodes (also called bones or joints).
+Most commonly when using skinning, invisible nodes (nodes with no NodeParts attached to them) are used to deform the model.
+These nodes (which commonly form a hierarchy) are also called a skeleton or armature.

+So in practice, when using skinning, your model has an invisible skeleton part (one or more nodes) and a visible part (one or more nodes).
+While the visible nodes themselves stay untransformed, the skeleton is transformed (e.g. by animation) and therefor affect the position of the vertices of the visible mesh.

+This is accomplished by using blend weights (also called bone weights) which are vertex attributes of the visible nodes.
+Each blend weight has an index (of the specific bone/node) and a weight (how much it is influenced by that bone/node).
+Each visible node (NodePart) has a reference to it's bones (nodes of the skeleton).

+LibGDX only supports shader skinning, which requires at least Open GL ES 2.0.
+If you created your skinned model using a modeling application, exported it to FBX and converted it to G3DB/G3DJ, then skinning should seamlessly work.
+Just keep in mind that you need to export both the visible and invisible (skeleton) nodes along with the animations themselves.